 The pandemic and resulting economic crisis have only served to expose and further exacerbate these existing inequities in our society.
-New data tells us that an additional 2.5 million children are living in poverty than before the pandemic.
-The U.S. economy is down over 11 million jobs, with many more workers underemployed and seeing reduced paychecks.
+We know that at least an additional 2.5 million children are living in poverty than before the pandemic.
+Unemployment remains high, with many more workers underemployed and seeing reduced paychecks.
 Households of color with children are being hit the hardest by unemployment, as well as experiencing higher rates of infection and fatality from COVID-19 as parents are over-represented as essential workers and often lack access to paid sick leave.
-The closure of schools and childcare centers are leaving parents and guardians with few options for childcare and wraparound services while also creating widening education gaps.
+The continued closure of schools and childcare centers are leaving parents and guardians with few options for childcare and wraparound services while also creating widening education gaps.